 Training other chess players is a great way to improve your own game.
 By sharing your knowledge with others, explaining the concepts you start understanding it on a much higher level.

-Teaching others requires thorough understanding of the subject.
+Teaching others requires a thorough understanding of the subject.
 Possibly you will need to refresh some of the things, to formulate the ideas in a simple, easy-to-understand way.
 But once you do, you will get surprised at how your own chess improves.
 By helping other players to master the game, you will become a chess master one day!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: